ChristianMenzinger/FTD19_LWC_UI-API_Demo/README.md

 This is a standard Salesforce DX project - be sure to have Salesforce CLI in place and an authenticated DevHub

 Installation:

-checkout repo locally and navigate into the main folder create a default scratch org: sfdx force:org:create -s -a ftd-demo -f ./config/project-scratch-def.json push source: sfdx force:source:push assign permission: sfdx force:user:permset:assign -n accountSpecialDetails open scratch org
+- checkout repo locally and navigate into the main folder

+- create a default scratch org: sfdx force:org:create -s -a ftd-demo -f ./config/project-scratch-def.json

+- push source: sfdx force:source:push

+- assign permission: sfdx force:user:permset:assign -n accountSpecialDetails

+- open scratch org: sfdx force:org:open